 Behind the seats is a small cubby hole that I was told by a Factory Rep gives you some storage space.
 This is not true.
 Because the space is divided by a brace, and the seat doesn’t move forward enough to access it.
 You could put a gym bag in there… If the bag was empty and rolled up.
 That space is completely unusable.

 On the floor between the two footwells… You have this open ended bracket.
 These things don’t have a roof.
 If you are out in the rain, that’s going to fill with water.
 Moisture trapped in there is going to cause a problem.
-And it looks cheap and ugly.
+And again, like so many other parts… it looks cheap and ugly.

 And then there is the paint… It’s as soft and delicate as the crust on a Baked Alaska pie.
 If you try to wipe it off with a super soft microfiber cloth – you will leave swirls and lines.
 If you just hold the microfiber cloth and look at the paint, you will leave swirls and lines.

 What’s not shown is the Engine… Because you have to unbolt the hood..
 The engine is a 1.4 liter GM 4 cylinder with a turbo.
 The claim is 180 horsepower, but it feels like it’s far short of that claim.
 There has to be some better options out there for the power plant.
 When you are rocking side pipes like an AC Cobra, a 1.4 Liter is just not going to work.
 The engine needs to fulfill the promises the looks make, and right now it just doesn’t.
 A car that light should pin your head back to the seat under acceleration.
 It doesn’t.
-It handles well, it needs some balls.
+It handles well, if you are on a real smooth road… but the car just needs some balls.